robertmc0/modules-test/modules/network/vpn-sites/README.md

 # VPN Sites Module

-This module deploys Microsoft.Network vpnSites.
+This module deploys Microsoft.Network vpnSites

-## Description
+## Details

 This module performs the following